 In 2018, dear friends Rita and Gerhard, who will soon return to Marloth Park while we’re here, managed to get a photo of a porcupine walking across their veranda late at night.
-We were so excited for them as they celebrated in the unusual sighting.
+We were so excited for them as they celebrated the unusual sighting.
 Last night before bed, I must have looked outside 20 times, hoping it would make another appearance.
 No such safari luck last night.

 I went to bed with a smile on my face, thinking sometime down the road, we may be able to see it again.
-Louise mentioned that porcupine shelters, holes dug into the ground, may have been flooded during the massive rainstorms over the past many weeks bringing them out into the open more frequently than usual.
+Louise mentioned that holes dug into the ground, porcupine shelters may have been flooded during the massive rainstorms over the past many weeks, bringing them out into the open more frequently than usual.

 But when unfamiliar and uneducated tourists come to this special area, they may not have the innate desire to keep the wildlife healthy and free from harm, as do those of us who have enjoyed the bush respecting the imperative balance of the wildlife’s diet.
 They aren’t like us, able to consume unhealthy foods and yet survive.
 The pellets are made entirely without chemicals and consist of the nutrients and vegetation found in their natural habitat.

 When the wildlife doesn’t have access to pellets, they continue to forage on the vegetation the rains have so blissfully provided to ensure a healthy diet for them.
-We only feed small amounts of pellets to any one visiting species at a time and often see them revert to their usual sources of vegetation the moment the pellets we’ve tossed are consumed.
+We only feed small amounts of pellets to anyone visiting species at a time and often see them revert to their usual sources of vegetation the moment the pellets we’ve tossed are consumed.

-Sure, wildlife often darts out into traffic onto a road with little notice of vehicles on the move, After all, they are animals, not humans, who’ve learned to look both ways before they cross.
+Sure, wildlife often darts out into traffic onto a road with little notice of vehicles on the move.
+After all, they are animals, not humans, who’ve learned to look both ways before they cross.
 In these infrequent cases, an animal can be hit and fatally injured or killed.